-- Since frozen cheese sticks may be a bit soft after cooking, you can help them crisp better by using a light cooking oil before you start the timer.
-Spray them lightly until they appear slightly wet.
+- Since frozen cheese sticks may be a bit soft after cooking, you can help them crisp better by using light cooking oil before you start the timer.
+Spray them lightly until they look slightly wet.
 Canola oil cooking spray is a great choice.

 - Place the fryer basket back inside the air fryer.

 When cooking with an air fryer what you don’t want to do is to let your mozzarella sticks pile up inside.
 It’s important that they get exposure to the cooking air inside.

 Food that’s stacked on top of each other (like when you’re cooking a large bag full of cheese sticks) won’t cook as well.